software-students-spring2025/web-app/README.md

 ## Product vision statement

-Our product is study platform that allows students to search, create, edit, and practice questions through quizzes and flashcards to enhance learning and retention.
+Our product is a study platform that allows students to search, create, edit, and practice questions through quizzes and flashcards to enhance learning and retention.

 ## User stories